cstuhlfire/ReadmeGenerator/README.md

 ```
 ## Tests
 ```
-To test run "node index.js" from the bash command line.
-Answer the prompts.
-Then inspect the generated readme.md file.
+To test, run "node index.js" from the bash command line.
+Answer the command line prompts.
+Then inspect the readme.md file.
 ```
 ## Questions
 ```